-In LC, the basic medical sciences (e.g. anatomy, physiology, pathology and mechanisms of disease) are integrated with the learning of the clinical manifestations, diagnosis, management and/or prevention of various conditions affecting the aforementioned clinical disciplines.
-This is achieved by patient-centred clinical cases that bring together the foundational concepts relevant to the study and practice of medicine, in a manner that promotes cognitive integration by students.

-Each week has its own overarching theme focused on a specific aspect of medical practice, together with its own objectives and assessments that contribute to the overall course objectives and final assessment, as well as to student achievement of the MD program's key and enabling competencies.
+Patient-centred clinical cases are used to bring together foundational disciplines relevant to the study and practice of medicine, in a manner that promotes their cognitive integration by students.
+Each course week has its own objectives and assessments that contribute to the overall course objectives and final assessment, as well as to student achievement of the MD program's key and enabling competencies.